danjguzman/next-demo/README.md

 Using CSS Animations, Transitions and JavaScript, this loader reacts to each file that's loaded into memory, and when complete, it transitions into the Login Screen.

 https://www.youtube.com/watch?v=H-QKZUdfoWY

-## About Daniel Guzman (available for hire)

-I am a Senior Front End Developer with over 10 years of experience building scalable, interactive web apps using React, Next.js, and TypeScript.
-I love crafting fast, user-friendly UIs with smooth CSS animations, transitions, and micro-interactions—like subtle hovers or snappy toggles—that bring designs to life.
-I’ve worked remotely with designers to turn complex ideas into pixel-perfect, performant interfaces, always chasing that sweet spot between clean code and a great user experience.
-I’m hooked on tough challenges and constantly leveling up my front-end skills.

-If interested, find me on LinkedIn: <a href="https://www.linkedin.com/in/danjguzman" target="_blank">https://www.linkedin.com/in/danjguzman</a>